Skarlso/blogsource/content/posts/2018-03-15-kubernetes-distributed-application.md

 #### Public facing

 Now, this is the first time I'm deploying a public facing interface.
 There are two options.
 I could use a LoadBalancer, because this API will be under heavy load.
-And if this would be deployed anywhere in production, than it should be a LoadBalancer.
-I'm doing this locally though so something called a `NodePort` is enough.
-A `NodePort` simply opens a forwarded port for a service.
+And if this would be deployed anywhere in production, then it should be a LoadBalancer.

+I'm doing this locally though with one node so something called a `NodePort` is enough.
+A `NodePort` exposes a service on each node's IP at a static port.
 If not specified, it will assign a random port on the host between 30000-32767.
 But it can also be configured to be a specific port, using `nodePort` in the yaml.
-For now, I'm just leaving it at default.
+To reach this service I will have to use `<NodeIP>:<NodePort>`.
+If more than one node is configured a LoadBalancer can multiplex them to a single IP.

-For further information check out the node port documentation located here: [NodePort](https://kubernetes.io/docs/concepts/services-networking/service/#type-nodeport).
+For further information check out this document: [Publishing Services](https://kubernetes.io/docs/concepts/services-networking/service/#publishing-services---service-types).

 Putting this all together, we'll get a receiver-service for which the template is as follows: